avanikawa/docs_haptik/docs/zendesk/sunshine.md

 To know more about how to create a new bot on Haptik Platform, click [**here**](https://docs.haptik.ai/bot-builder/basic/making-first-bot).

-> Whenever there needs to be a transfer from bot to a human agent, on the bot, add Bot Says containing the text `chat with an agent`.
+> Whenever there needs to be a transfer from bot to a human agent, on the bot add **Bot Says** containing the text `chat with an agent`.
 When the bot encounter this bot response, the chat will be handed over to a live agent on Zendesk.
 >
 > ![image](https://user-images.githubusercontent.com/75118325/116491235-0d446600-a8b7-11eb-9ddd-4bdf7ff0af08.png)